University of Economics and Law

 The University of Economics and Law (UEL; Trường Đại học Kinh tế – Luật, Đại học Quốc gia Thành phố Hồ Chí Minh), or VNU-HCM University of Economics and Law, is a university in Linh Xuân ward, Thủ Đức, Ho Chi Minh City, Vietnam.
 It is a member institution of university of Vietnam National University, Ho Chi Minh City (VNU-HCM).
 It was previously known as VNU-HCM Faculty of Economics (established in 2000) and was upgraded to university on March 24, 2010.
 To be able to meet the demands of socio-economic development in Vietnam as the industrialization, modernization, and global integration of Vietnam are on the rise, the University of Economics and Law has become a leading higher education institution and a center for scientific research and technology transfer of high quality in the fields of economics, law, and management.

-As one of the renowned and well-known universities in Vietnam, the University of Economics and Law has a broad range of courses in business and law, including courses in finance, management, technology and marketing; international law, trade law, and securities law, among many other courses.
-There is a challenging and tough competitive admissions test for the university every year, and it is one of the most competitive in Vietnam.
+As a prominent university in Vietnam, the University of Economics and Law has a broad range of courses in business and law, including courses in finance, management, technology and marketing; international law, trade law, and securities law, among many other courses.
+There is an academically demanding admissions test for the university every year, and it is one of the most competitive in Vietnam.
 In terms of their knowledge of foreign languages, it is widely recognized that students from UEL are active, well-qualified, and comprehensive when it comes to their knowledge of foreign languages.

 In addition to undergraduate programs, the university also offers a wide range of graduate programs.
 There are several main subjects and majors offered by the university, including: